| CLI LAND CAPABILITY OF

 Lake areas.
 White-tailed deer occur throughout the area, but are concentrated

 in the Moose Mountain uplandand north of the Qu'Appelle River valley.
+Marsh and meadow plant species are similar for the mixed

 prairie and parkland regions, except that leafy three square bulrush